-Operating Companies Compliance Date 151

-Large accelerated filers that prepare their Fiscal periods ending on or after June 15,

-financial statements in accordance with 2019

-U.S. GAAP

-Accelerated filers that prepare their Fiscal periods ending on or after June 15,

-financial statements in accordance with 2020

-U.S. GAAP

-All other filers Fiscal periods ending on or after June 15,

-2021

-Funds Compliance Date Any initial registration statement (or post-
+Operating companies Compliance date 151 Large accelerated filers that prepare their financial statements in accordance with U.S. GAAP.
+Fiscal periods ending on or after June 15, 2019.
+Accelerated filers that prepare their financial statements in accordance with U.S. GAAP.
+Fiscal periods ending on or after June 15, 2020.
+All other filers Fiscal periods ending on or after June 15, 2021.
+Funds Compliance date Large fund groups Any initial registration statement (or post-effective amendment that is an annual update to an effective registration statement) that be comes effective on or after: September 17, 2020 (two years after the effective date of the amendments) September 17, 2021 (three years after the effective date of the amendments)